Join AGE's campaign for more solidarity between generations in Europe!

 - Use the logo of the EU Day on your website, social media or on any relevant publication to mark the Day.

 - Organize around that day an intergenerational event, policy debate, or activity at grass root level and share the information with us for dissemination.
 (Some further ideas can be found in our toolkit to mark the first EU Day: EN - FR)

 - Send us your intergenerational projects or good practice for further promotion within AGE network.

-If you want to share with us your examples of good practice in this field and activities to mark the EU Day of Solidarity between Generations on 29th April, please contact Anne Mélard, Information and Communication Officer, firstname.lastname@example.org
+If you wish to share with us activities or examples of good practice, please contact Anne Mélard, Information and Communication Officer, firstname.lastname@example.org